The Shipwrecked Hackathon by Hack Club

 Exploring The Island

 With our project complete, we spent the rest of the day exploring the island as a team.
-The executive suite and pavilion were both very close to the docks, but there was an entire rest of the island still to investigate.
+The executive suite and pavilion were both very close to the docks, but there was the entire rest of the island still to investigate.

-Before long however, it was back to the next challenge.
+Before long, however, it was back to the next challenge.

 Connect Infinity

 Now the team had got used to PeerJS, we decided to use it once again here as it seemed perfectly suited for the task.
-As a challenge, we designed the code so that lobbies of unlimited size was supported, instead of just groups of two.
+As a challenge, we designed the code so that lobbies of unlimited size were supported, instead of just groups of two.

-This took some more time than the previous project due to its larger scope, but we worked as a team much more efficiently.
-After a few tireless hours, Connect Infinity (opens in a new tab) was created just in time to present.
+This took more time than the previous project due to its larger scope, but we worked as a team much more efficiently.
+After a few tireless hours, Connect Infinity was created just in time to present.

 We took laptops down to the pavilion and set them up running the game by the shore.
 The other participants all tried out the game, and it was surprisingly well received!
-We managed to win a limited edition Shipwrecked shirt, which I still have and wear to this day.
+We managed to win a limited-edition Shipwrecked shirt, which I still have and wear to this day.

 Perlin Colours

-After some research on the formulas involved, and a fair bit of trial and error, we ended up with a functioning noise generator implemented with HTML Canvas.
+After some research on the formulas involved and a fair bit of trial and error, we ended up with a functioning noise generator implemented with HTML Canvas.
 I had dabbled with Canvas before, but this was the first time I had implemented a proper renderer using it.

 We ended up sleeping on the problem, but once we woke up, we were fully refreshed and fixed the final bugs with the implementation.
 It was very satisfying to have a proper end product.

 The project was presented, and it went down a treat!
-The prizes were limited edition laptop stickers that I proudly have stuck onto my laptop ever since.
+The prizes were limited-edition laptop stickers that I have proudly stuck onto my laptop ever since.

 Returning Home

 Alas, all good things must come to an end.
 It was the final day, so I gathered all my belongings and packed them away into a suitcase.
 My team attended the closing ceremony and said our goodbyes to the people there.
-There was so many nice people that I met, and I’ll cherish the memories made forever.
+There were so many nice people I met, and I’ll cherish the memories made forever.

 It was then I also got to see my very first American passport.
-Having only seen European ones, it was a right culture shock with pages full of landmarks, and a giant eagle on the photo page.
+Having only seen European ones, it was a right culture shock with pages full of landmarks and a giant eagle on the photo page.

-The actual flight was thankfully uneventful, I watched the in-flight entertainment and ate the food, but slowly drifted off to sleep until we landed.
+The actual flight was thankfully uneventful.
+I watched the in-flight entertainment and ate the food, but slowly drifted off to sleep until we landed.

 Reflections

 Participating in Shipwrecked is an experience I’ll remember forever, and I thank Hack Club and the organisers for helping set up such a wonderful event.
-I still have maintained contact with several of the other people there, and arrange to meet up with them at future hackathons.
+I have still maintained contact with several of the other people there and arrange to meet up with them at future hackathons.

 It was also very enjoyable working in teams.
 Having spent so much of my time programming solo, it was nice bouncing ideas back and forth to come to informed conclusions.